hjy0102/not_my_number/README.md

 * GUI for the game -- makes the game easier to play
 * rewards or point system for 'successful' choices
 * tournament system: keeps track of how many wins and losses for each player

+# To run
+In terminal:
+cabal install random